 Proper sample collection methods are important in developing optimal testing information.
 Less uncertainty about the sample will lead to less uncertainty about the result.
-The following are the Best Management Practices proper sample collection:
+The following are suggested sample collection procedures:

-- Get detailed sampling procedures from the analytical lab you will use and follow them closely. - Obtain the proper bottles from the analytical lab. - Water for nutrient testing should be collected in new, clean plastic bottles supplied by the laboratory. - Water for pesticide testing should be collected in new, clean amber glass bottles supplied by the laboratory.
+- Get detailed sampling procedures from the analytical lab you will use and follow them closely. - Obtain the proper bottles from the analytical lab; - Water for nutrient testing should be collected in new, clean plastic bottles supplied by the laboratory; - ♦ Water for pesticide testing should be collected in new, clean amber glass bottles supplied by the laboratory.
 Currently, these are 1-liter bottles although improvements in analytical techniques may allow for use of different size bottles in the future.
-Certain chemicals may require alternative bottles depending on the characteristics of the chemical. - Obtain the samples from the same location at each sampling event.
-The sample locations should be marked on a map prepared in conjunction with the water quality monitoring plan. - Label each sample collection bottle with the appropriate sample identifier as well as the date and time of collection. - Triple rinse the clean sampling device with the subject water.
-The sampling device should be constructed of materials that will not affect the water sample. - Lower the sampling device into the water column approximately 6 inches to collect a representative sample.
+Certain chemicals may require alternative bottles depending on the characteristics of the chemical; - ♦ Obtain the samples from the same location at each sampling event.
+The sample locations should be marked on a map prepared in conjunction with the water quality monitoring plan; - ◆ Label each sample collection bottle with the appropriate sample identifier as well as the date and time of collection; - Triple rinse the clean sampling device with the subject water.
+The sampling device should be constructed of materials that will not affect the water sample; - ♦ Lower the sampling device into the water column approximately 6 inches to collect a representative sample.
 Using the device, fill the bottles.
 If 2 bottles are necessary for one sample, be sure to fill the 2 bottles almost simultaneously by emptying half of the water from the sampling device into one bottle and the other half of the water sample into the second bottle.
+Swirling the water in the sampling device to ensure constituents do not stick to the bottle in between pours; - Once the samples have been collected, cap the sample bottles with clean lids and store them in a cooler with ice.
+Samples should be kept between 0° Celsius and 4° Celsius (39° Fahrenheit);

-- Once the samples have been collected, cap the sample bottles with clean lids and store them in a cooler with ice.
-Samples should be kept at 4° Celsius (39° Fahrenheit). - Deliver samples to the lab within the holding time.
-For example, samples for nutrient testing have a 48-hour hold time before they must be analyzed. - ♦ As part of the sampling process, field parameters should be measured at the sampling location during sample collection.
+- Deliver samples to the lab within the holding time.
+For example, samples for nutrient testing have a 48-hour hold time before they must be analyzed; - ♦ As part of the sampling process, field parameters should be measured at the sampling location during sample collection.
 Four key parameters to measure include pH, temperature, specific conductance, and dissolved oxygen.
-As mentioned previously, dissolved oxygen is required as part of the Audubon International's Audubon Cooperative Sanctuary Program certification and is an important indicator of stream health. - Develop and maintain appropriate documentation of the sampling event.
+As mentioned previously, dissolved oxygen is required as part of the Audubon International's Audubon Cooperative Sanctuary Program certification and is an important indicator of stream health; and - Develop and maintain appropriate documentation of the sampling event.

-Water quality monitoring samples should be tested using methods approved by the US Environmental Protection Agency, as well as consistent with the most up-to-date, relevant Oregon Department of Environmental Quality issued water quality programs guidance on water quality monitoring and sampling.
+Water quality monitoring samples should be tested using methods approved by the US Environmental Protection Agency, as well as consistent with the most up-to-date, relevant Washington State Department of Ecology issued water quality programs guidance on water quality monitoring and sampling.